 Responsibilities

-The National Body to which the secretariat has been allocated shall ensure the provision of technical and administrative services to its respective technical committee or subcommittee.
+The National Body to which the secretariat has been allocated shall ensure the provision of technical and administrative services to its respective committee.

 The secretariat is responsible for monitoring, reporting, and ensuring active progress of the work, and shall use its utmost endeavour to bring this work to an early and satisfactory conclusion.
 These tasks shall be carried out as far as possible by correspondence.